geraintpalmer/SAS-R/Marking/ClassTest/classtest2013-2014.md

 ## Q3

-Consider the rectangle on a grid with dimensions as shown:
+Consider the square on a grid with dimensions as shown:

 ![\text{A grid}](./Images/grid.png)